-Whether you are an indie developer, a hobbyist or a professional game studio, selection of right game engine upfront is crucial for your long-term games development strategy.
+Whether you are an indie developer, a hobbyist, or a professional game studio, the selection of the right game engine upfront is crucial for your long-term games development strategy.
 The debate around Unity vs Unreal is going on for a while since these two are leading the market of game engines for many years now.

 Unity vs Unreal Engine – Overview

 Before we get further into the depths of what these two engines offer, let us see what these engines can produce, at a very high level.
-You can build 2D, 3D, VR and AR games with both Unity and Unreal Engine, both offer drag & drop visual tools (though capabilities and ease of use varies), both engines let you target almost all major platforms including Android, iOS, Xbox, Play Station, PC and others.
+You can build 2D, 3D, VR, and AR games with both Unity and Unreal Engine, both offer drag & drop visual tools (though capabilities and ease of use vary), both engines let you target almost all major platforms including Android, iOS, Xbox, Play Station, PC, and others.

 Unity Vs Unreal Engine: Which One to Select?

 This is the question that depends on many factors including your style and liking, programming experience, learning curve, 2D or 3D or VR, scripting/programming language preference, visual scripting, and drag-drop functionality preference, requirements of the game etc. and much more.